esper-io/dev-docs/docs/home/console.md

 ![Reboot](./assets/NewConsole/NewAppInstall.png)

-A dialog box will slide in from the left:
+A dialog box will slide in from the right:

 ![Reboot](./assets/NewConsole/InstallNewApp.jpg)